bulletmark/debugpy-run/README.md

-  -C, --connect        connect to given port rather than listen -W, --no-wait        do not wait on listen for client, start immediately -p, --port PORT      [host:]port to use, default=5678 -E, --no-extension   don't use the debugpy bundled in the extension -r, --run-on-error   re-run program/module even on error --log-to PATH        log to given path --log-to-stderr      log to stderr
+  -C, --connect        connect to given port rather than listen -W, --no-wait        do not wait on listen for client, start immediately -p, --port PORT      [host:]port to use, default=5678 -E, --no-extension   use installed debugpy package, not one bundled in the
+                       extension
+  -r, --run-on-error   re-run program/module even on error --log-to PATH        log to given path --log-to-stderr      log to stderr